handrews/OpenAPI-Specification/src/oas.md

 ### JSON and YAML Compatibility

-In order to preserve the ability to round-trip between YAML and JSON formats, YAML version [1.2](https://yaml.org/spec/1.2/spec.html) is RECOMMENDED along with the additional constraints listed in [[RFC9512]] [Section 3.4](https://www.rfc-editor.org/rfc/rfc9512.html#name-yaml-and-json).
+In order to preserve the ability to round-trip between YAML and JSON formats, [[YAML|YAML version 1.2]] is RECOMMENDED along with the additional constraints listed in [[RFC9512]] [Section 3.4](https://www.rfc-editor.org/rfc/rfc9512.html#name-yaml-and-json).

 The recommendation in previous versions of this specification to restrict YAML to its "JSON" [schema ruleset](https://yaml.org/spec/1.2/spec.html#id2803231) allowed for the inclusion of certain values that (despite the name) cannot be represented in JSON.
 OAD authors SHOULD NOT rely on any such JSON-incompatible YAML values.